EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 ## Setup

-1. Sign in to WIN1 as Administrator.
+Sign in to WIN1 as Admin.

 ## Introduction